Essex CareerHub - Terms & Conditions of Use

 - international opportunities that are unpaid or have upfront costs and fees.

-When recruiting current students the employer should be aware of students' study obligations and should bear these in mind when negotiating hours of work.
+When recruiting current students the employer should be mindful of students' study obligations and should bear these in mind when negotiating hours of work.

-As part of a University-wide policy, the E&CC will not advertise part-time jobs that require students to work more than 20 hours a week during term time.
+As part of a University-wide policy, the E&CC will not normally advertise part-time jobs for students that require them to regularly work more than 20 hours a week during term time.
 This is because we do not want students' work to interfere with their studies.

 The E&CC reserves the right not to advertise vacancies it considers unsuitable for students and reserves the right to refuse to advertise further vacancies from any company which breaches any of the above terms.